Department of Lambayeque: History

 Legend tells that in ancient times, a great float of balsa rafts arrived at the beaches of the existing San José cove.
 Formed by a brilliant cortege of nine foreign warriors, this float was led by a man of great talent and courage, named Naymlap, the mythical founder of the first northwest civilization.

-Among the descendants of Naymlap were the Moche and the Chimú, the latter builders of a great civilization forged in Lambayeque before being conquered by the later Inca Empire.
-The Chimú grew to acquire a notable state parallel to the Inca.
-The Chimú moved their capital to the northern area, establishing great urban centers there.
-They were great farmers, textile experts and, wonderful goldsmiths, with extraordinary works in gold.
+Among the descendants of Naymlap were the Moche and the Chimú, the latter builders of a civilization forged in Lambayeque before being conquered by the later Inca Empire.
+The Chimú grew to acquire a state parallel to the Inca.
+The Chimú moved their capital to the northern area, establishing urban centers there.
+They were farmers, textile experts and, wonderful goldsmiths, with extraordinary works in gold.

 The Inca conquest of what today is Lambayeque, lasted almost four decades.
 Pachacuti, Tupac Inca Yupanqui and Huayna Cápac, successively, ruled during the process.

 In the 16th century, the Spaniard leader Francisco Pizarro took his conquistadors across the region on the way to Cajamarca to conclude the defeat of the Inca empire.
 He was amazed by the gold exposed in vases and utensils.

 During Colonial times, a rivalry started between the people of the towns of Lambayeque and Santiago de Miraflores de Saña.
 The reason of the conflict was the opulence in which the latter lived, even provoking the greed of pirates.
 A flood in 1720, however, destroyed Saña and marked the end of a flourishing city.

 The people of Lambayeque followed Juan Manuel Iturregui as their leader in the struggles for emancipation and independence from Spain.
 He spread the libertarian ideas and helped get arms for the cause.